Table of Contents

 Incidence of Nephroblastoma

-The incidence of Wilms tumor is 1 : 10,000.
-85 % of patients are younger than 6 years.
+The incidence ratio of Wilms’ tumor is 1 : 10,000.
+85 % of patients are usually younger than 6 years.
 Usually, diagnosis is made in the second or third year of life.
 Girls are affected slightly more often than boys, and there is a different incidence for children of different ethnicities.
 For example, the incidence rate in Asia is substantially lower than in European or American children.

 Etiology of Wilms’ Tumor